Syrah0/RouteViews/README.md

 The version of python used for the `routechanges` and `test` modules is python 3.6.5.

+Every library used in the `routechanges` module comes from the python standard library.

 ## Testing

 Testing is done using the `unittest` module from the python standard library.